-The Chora or historic town center on the island of Patmos, together with the fortified Monastery of Saint John the Theologian and the Cave of the Apocalypse, are listed on the catalogue of important cultural sites and are a must-see for anyone visiting the island.
+The Chora or historic town center on the island of Patmos, along with the fortified Monastery of Saint John the Theologian and the Cave of the Apocalypse, are listed on the catalog of important cultural sites and are a must-see for anyone visiting the island.

-Founded in 356 BC by the Macedonian King Philip II, this city developed like a smaller version of ancient Rome.
-The vibrant Hellenistic city of Philip II was supplemented with Roman public buildings such as the Forum and a monumental terrace.
+Founded in 356 BC by the Macedonian King Philip II, this city developed much like a smaller version of ancient Rome.
+The vibrant Hellenistic city of Philip II was supplemented with Roman public buildings, such as the Forum and a monumental terrace.

 The remains of its basilicas are beautiful examples of the early establishment of Christianity in the area.